SHPEUCF/apptutorial/_pages/assignments/Part1.md

 <div markdown="1" class="notice--primary">
 ***Preamble***
 It is assumed that the reader has some basic programming knowledge and is able to web search anything (for at least 15 minutes) that may not be explicitly written in the tutorial.
-The reader will be required to apply their critical thinking skills and not skip any exercises to ensure the fullest learning experience, specially since difficulty will increase as they go on.
+The reader will be required to apply their critical thinking skills and not skip any exercises to ensure the fullest learning experience, specially since the difficulty will increase as they go on.

 For reference, a link to the solutions can be found at the bottom of the page.
 </div>